-Our InstructorsInstructors at The Boston Language Institute typically are native speakers with years of teaching experience in the United States and abroad.
+Instructors at The Boston Language Institute are native speakers of English with years of teaching experience in the United States and abroad.
+All of our instructors are certified to teach English as a foreign language.
 Many have been trained in The Boston Language Institute's internationally acclaimed TEFL Certificate Program and most have experience learning a second language themselves.
-In ESL classes, teachers pay close attention to the differences between written and spoken English, for example, between "How did you like them?" and "Howdja like 'em?"
+Many of our instructors have masters degrees and a couple have PhD degrees.
+In class, teachers highlight the differences between written and spoken English, for example, between "How did you like them?" and "Howdja like 'em?"
 When students learn the natural way English is spoken, their listening comprehension improves dramatically.
-Our instructors of ESL programs enliven classes and enhance students' conversational ability by explaining frequently used slang and colloquial expressions.
+Our instructors enliven classes and enhance students' conversational ability by explaining frequently used slang and colloquial expressions.

 Drawing on the Institute's TEFL Certificate Program, we employ the most modern methods in the field of language acquisition.
 Through the Communicative Method, which views each aspect of language learning -- grammar, conversation, reading and writing -- as a necessary support for the others, students learn new vocabulary and grammar while enhancing their English communication skills in a discussion-based and interactive class.
 Class themes focus on high-interest topics that present language in context and stimulate conversation.

 This differentiates us in important ways from schools that fragment language learning into, for example, a "vocabulary" hour, a "reading" hour, and a "conversation" hour, since we adhere to the modern view that each aspect of language learning is a necessary support for the others.